A Key to Positive Change lies in Overcoming Fear

 The goal to aim for here is to be resourceful, then you will feel empowered and emotional stronger.

 I know that using these tips will help you.
-However, how much this information helps will depend on you putting these Simple, yet Effective strategies into place, your confidence will improve and your self-esteem will grow.
+However, how much this information helps will depend on you putting these Simple, yet Effective strategies into place, known as boundaries.
+Your confidence will improve and your self-esteem will grow.

 Obviously for violent situations or past emotional traumatic experience you will need a Professional person to work with you, you will need to choose someone who will give you empathy, but not sympathy and positive strategies and treatments to help you to move forward.